Creating a Value Proposition

 - Report measurements back to the board along the way.

-For a complete guide to creating a value proposition for your association, visit the Value Positioning Toolkit on nar.realtor.
+For a complete guide to creating a value proposition for your association, visit the Value Proposition Toolkit on nar.realtor.